 Feeling the winter blues?
 Toledo's got the cure for your cabin fever!
-There's plenty of things to do in Toledo this winter, but here's our top 9 suggestions to get you started!

-2. Metroparks Winter Outdoor Recreation
+1. Metroparks Winter Outdoor Recreation

 Ice Skating - Looking for a place to lace up your skates and enjoy nature in her winter beauty?
 At Pearson, lights have been added near the lake so you can continue ice skating even after sunset.